quikdev/go/README.md

 ```

 Running `qgo exec test:json` would execute `qgo test -f json`.
 These examples are contrived, but can be very useful for running chained commands, other executables, and aliasing other complex commands (like packaging executables into installers).

+## Kill

+This command will kill all running processes by name.
+For example, `qgo kill myapp.exe` (Windows) or `qgo kill myapp` (macOS) will kill all processes running `myapp.exe`/`myapp`.
+This command is not Go-specific.
+It will work with any executable.

+> Hopefully this command isn't required in your project, but it's not uncommon to have erroneous hanging processes that block the re-launch of a Go app during development.
+This feature helps clear hanging/orphan processes without having to manually identify every PID.

+Running `qgo kill` without specifying an executable will attempt to identify the executable that would be generated in a `qgo build` process (i.e extracts this name from the manifest.json).

 ## Uninstall